How to Exploit Hyperspherical Embeddings for Out-of-Distribution Detection?: Abstract

 \section{Abstract}

 Out-of-distribution (OOD) detection is a critical task for reliable machine learning.
-Recent advances in representation learning give rise to developments in distance-based OOD detection, where testing samples are detected as OOD if they are relatively far away from the centroids or prototypes of in-distribution (ID) classes.
-However, prior methods directly take off-the-shelf loss functions that suffice for classifying ID samples, but are not optimally designed for OOD detection.
-In this paper, we propose \texttt{CIDER}, a simple and effective representation learning framework by exploiting hyperspherical embeddings for OOD detection. \texttt{CIDER} jointly optimizes two losses to promote strong ID-OOD separability: (1) a dispersion loss that promotes large angular distances among different class prototypes, and (2) a compactness loss that encourages samples to be close to their class prototypes.
-We show that \texttt{CIDER} is effective under various settings and establishes state-of-the-art performance.
-On a hard OOD detection task CIFAR-100 vs. CIFAR-10, our method substantially improves the AUROC by $14.20\%$ compared to the embeddings learned by the cross-entropy loss.
+Recent advances in representation learning give rise to distance-based OOD detection, where testing samples are detected as OOD if they are relatively far away from the centroids or prototypes of in-distribution (ID) classes.
+However, prior methods directly take off-the-shelf contrastive losses that suffice for classifying ID samples, but are not optimally designed when test inputs contain OOD samples.
+In this work, we propose {CIDER}, a novel representation learning framework that exploits hyperspherical embeddings for OOD detection. {CIDER} jointly optimizes two losses to promote strong ID-OOD separability: a dispersion loss that promotes large angular distances among different class prototypes, and a compactness loss that encourages samples to be close to their class prototypes.
+We analyze and establish the unexplored relationship between OOD detection performance and the embedding properties in the hyperspherical space, and demonstrate the importance of dispersion and compactness. {CIDER} establishes superior performance, outperforming the latest rival by 13.33\% in FPR95.
+Code is available at \url{https://github.com/deeplearning-wisc/cider}.